Project Overview

 Project Area Map:

-Conceptual Design - Provide Your Input!
+Design Concept - Provide Your Input!

 Existing Conditions: The image below shows the existing conditions for the majority of Wade Park Avenue.
 This includes a single drive lane in each direction and on-street parking, which is time-restricted throughout most of the project area.